hunter-teacher-cert/currdev-work-sgoldstein11/02_new-course.md

 ## Target audiance

 Any student who wants to learn html and/or a student who wants to learn coding and also likes visual expression and has a creative side for design.
+This might also be for a student who wants to learn coding but isn't ready for the more rigorous demands of an AP CS class and would like another entry point.

 ## Where it fits along with the other courses in your school